anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition to the LDevID(RegAgt), the registrar-agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
-This is necessary to allow the discovery of pledge(s) by the registrar-agent using mDNS (see {{discovery_uc2_ppa}}) The list may be provided by administrative means or the registrar agent may get the information via an interaction with the pledge.
+This is necessary to allow the discovery of pledge(s) by the registrar-agent using mDNS (see {{discovery_uc2_ppa}}) The list may be provided by prior administrative means or the registrar agent may get the information via an interaction with the pledge.
 For instance, {{RFC9238}} describes scanning of a QR code, the product-serial-number would be initialized from the 12N B005 Product Serial Number.

 According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge voucher-request object.
+This behavior is retained also in BRSKI-PRM.

-The following information MUST be available at the registrar-agent:
+The following information MUST be available at the registrar-agent before interaction with a pledge:

-* LDevID(RegAgt): own operational key pair.
+* LDevID(RegAgt): own operational key pair (to sign agent-signed-data).

-* Registrar EE certificate: certificate of the domain registrar.
+* Registrar LDevID certificate: certificate of the domain registrar (to be provided to the pledge).

-* Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped.
+* Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped (to query discover specific pledges based on the serial number).

 ### Discovery of Registrar by Registrar-Agent {#discovery_uc2_reg}

-The discovery of the domain registrar may be done as specified in {{RFC8995}} with the deviation that it is done between the registrar-agent and the domain registrar.
+The discovery of the domain registrar may be done as specified in {{RFC8995}} section 4 with the deviation that it is done between the registrar-agent and the domain registrar.
 Alternatively, the registrar-agent may be configured with the address of the domain registrar and the certificate of the domain registrar.